The HR Certification Dilemma: PHR or SHRM-CP?

 My Recommendation

-However, if you work in government, traditional industries, or prefer compliance-focused work, PHR may be the better choice.
+However, if you have the required HR experience and work in government, traditional industries, or compliance-focused roles, the PHR may be the better choice - its 72% pass rate and SPHR upgrade path reward technical mastery of US HR law and operations.

 Conclusion